Bhutan Guide

 Festivals such as the Paro Tshechu in April bring locals together in color and celebration — an unforgettable cultural experience for mindful travelers.

 The monsoon transforms Bhutan into a lush, emerald kingdom.
 While rain showers occur mostly in the late afternoon, mornings remain calm and fresh.
+This is the best time for those seeking solitude, photography, or connection with local communities away from the crowds.

 Prices are lower, landscapes are at their greenest, and hot-stone baths or village home stays feel particularly cozy during summer evenings.
 Summer in Bhutan is for travelers who prefer quiet valleys and lush scenery, can be one of the best time to visit Bhutan a slower, warmer, mindful journey.